leclair-7/CarND-Behavioral-Cloning-P3/writeup_report.md

 To augment the data I randomly translated the image about the x axis and y axis), randomly cropped the image, randomly changed the brightness, and flipped half of the images.
 In total I had 7,444 images of the car driving counterclockwise.
 Surprisingly enough, this is less than the 24,109 image files in the given training data.

 Since most frames involve a steering angle = 0, the data at the outset was heavily biased toward making the car steer straight.
 This was corrected for by use of the cropping function which changes the steering angle based on how much it changed the input image.
-This lets the model learn how to steer curves synthetically.
+This lets the model learn how to steer curves synthetically instead of the laborious task of collecting recovery data.
+Recovery data was attempter with keyboard controls and by using the mouse, neither of which worked.
 In my first submission, I decided to disregard about 70% of the image whose steering angles was 0.
 I then collected data/increased model complexity, used multiple weekends of effort.
 The first approach did not work except in very specific situations.

 The dataset without the zero steering angles removed is displayed below.
 The advantage of changing the steering angle with respect to how the crop manipulation is generated is that the model learns more situations where it is close to the lane line.
 ![alt text][image4]